 The Walk & Talk Groups are a great way for women going through a diagnosis of cancer to get out and move!
 Our walks and outdoor activites are designed to help women find the joy of movement amidst the lush beauty of the Pacific Northwest while making new friends.
 For a listing of walks please check our calendar or contact Aimee Berg our Program coordinator at firstname.lastname@example.org.

 This art based program meets once a month to explore various topics related to the human experience through art.
 It’s a fun, reflective, judgment free, safe space where creativity leads us on a journey of self expression and connection.
+Find out why art can be a useful tool in healing after a breast cancer diagnosis.
 Creative connections provides a time and space for self care, stress release and an opportunity to connect with ourselves and others in a meaningful way.
 No prior art experience is necessary to participate.
 To register please visit our registration page.
 For more information, contact our Programs Coordinator, Aimee Berg at email@example.com.